SEKOIA-IO/documentation/_shared_content/automate/playbooks-on-premises.md

 Below, we provide detailed instructions on how to accomplish this installation process effectively.

 !!!
 INFO
-    This feature is currently in private beta.
+    This feature is currently in public beta.
 If you would like to try it, please contact us.

 ## Prerequisites